bioly230/WWSI-_programming-_basics/first_semester_C++/Fundamentals_of_Programming,_First_Semester.md

 ## [Task 1](/first_semester_C++/Converting_from_C_to_F_2.cpp)

 Write a program to convert a temperature given in Celsius to Fahrenheit using the formula f=9/5c+32.
-Display the result with a precision of the calculations by comparing the results obtained the program with those obtained using an [online calculator](http://www.onlineconversion.com/temperature.htm).
+Show the result accurate to the third decimal place and compare it with those obtained by using the [online calculator](http://www.onlineconversion.com/temperature.htm).
 Generate a testing report.

 ### Let's begin by writing pseudo-code for this task.

 ```
-Pseudo-code is a method for describing algorithms and logical programming concepts in a way that is similar to natural language.
+Pseudo-code is a method to describe algorithms and logical programming concepts in a way that is similar to natural language.
 It is a human-readable form used for planning and outlining algorithms before their implementation in a specific programming language.
 Pseudo-code is not a programming language itself but rather a tool for describing algorithmic steps.

 Key characteristics of pseudo-code include:

-1. Simplicity: Pseudo-code is typically simple to understand and doesn't involve complex syntax or programming language elements.
+1. Simplicity: Pseudo-code is usually simple to understand and doesn't involve complex syntax or programming language elements.

 2. Informality: There is no strict syntax for pseudo-code.
 You can use natural language and logical diagrams to describe the algorithm.